Senior Writer: Priya Naha

 The most common types of ERP software system includes:

 Cloud ERP software is a web-based solution popular as ERP software SaaS.
-In ERP as SaaS management software , an organization stores data and access it on any device using an internet connection by purchasing it via subscription.
+In SaaS ERP management software , an organization stores data and access it on any device using an internet connection by purchasing it via subscription.

-Cloud ERP also has a private cloud that runs on the EP vendor’s cloud or a cloud service provider.
-As a result, businesses get continual support, training, updates, and flexible customization supported by the ERP vendors.
+Cloud ERP system also has a private cloud that runs on the EP vendor’s cloud or a cloud service provider.
+As a result, businesses get continual support, training, security management, updates, and flexible customization supported by the ERP vendors.

 Hybrid ERP software is a blended implementation of ERP on-premises ERP systems and cloud based ERP solutions.
 The combination of deployment services and hosting vary from each provider.